2 dead in vehicle crash near Chicago Executive Airport

-WHEELING Ill. — Emergency crews are on the scene of a fatal vehicle crash on the grounds of Chicago Executive Airport in Wheeling.
+WHEELING Ill. — Two people were killed in a crash on the grounds of Chicago Executive Airport in Wheeling.

-Wheeling police said two people were killed Wednesday in the crash involving a vehicle and a box truck.
-The crash happened around 7:30 a.m.
+Police said the crash, involving a vehicle and a box truck, happened around 7:30 a.m.
+Wednesday.

 Wolf Road is closed from Palatine Road to Hintz Road.